KMarmorat/KMarmorat/README.md

 ### Hi there 👋

-I'm a students in Chemical physics at the ENS in Paris
+I'm a student in Chemical physics at the ENS in Paris

 In my repos, you will find some of my code I made for my research and my learning